Deldadeh: Plot

 The next morning, Helen, Javad's agent pays a visit to him, but Karim ruins it and Javad gets angry.
 Karim unites the building boys against Naser's plan.
 Gahraman, Parviz's uncle arrives before the latter, with his own plan to suit Ganari.
 Parviz arrives; but is again guided to another apartment, where he drinks a juice containing psychoactive substance, made by Karim's team.
 Parviz enters the Irani apartment in a psychotic manner, bringing shame for Naser.
 Gahraman throws Karim's team in the pool as payback and takes Parviz to the hospital.
 Javad has a play in the yard and impresses Asal.

-Asal and Ahu inform Javad and Karim that they plan to hold a party and want to go shopping by their old car, which isn't working.
+Asal and Ahoo inform Javad and Karim that they plan to hold a party and want to go shopping by their old car, which isn't working.
 Karim tries to repair it in order to impress Asal; but Javad manages to do it.
 The four go shopping and Asal begins to dislike Karim while falling in love with Javad.
 At the party, Gahraman suits Ganari and Parviz tries to suit Helen; but she ignores him.
 Karim gets angry with Javad for ruining his plan to impress Asal.

-Javad surprisingly suits Asal for Karim, making Ahu angry.
+Javad surprisingly suits Asal for Karim, making Ahoo angry.
 Javad tells Asal that Karim really loves her.
 More surprisingly, she accepts, making Naser so angry that he leaves.
 They go to the marriage office, where Karim reveals that he only wants Asal so that he can go to the US and live comfortably and she reveals that she never intended to marry him and she only wanted Javad to know who Karim is.
 Gahraman and Ganari use this chance to get married instead.
-Karim and Javad try to apologize to Ahu and Asal, respectively; but the sisters leave angrily.
+Karim and Javad try to apologize to Ahoo and Asal, respectively; but the sisters leave angrily.
 Javad and Karim steal Shapur's car and flee.
 Naser gets angry when he hears that Gahraman has married his mother.
-Gahraman and Ganari take Ahu and Asal on their honeymoon.
+Gahraman and Ganari take Ahoo and Asal on their honeymoon.
 Karim gets their whereabouts from Gahraman.
 The former and Javad arrive and successfully reconcile with the sisters.
 The three couples travel to honeymoon happily.